guglielmopiasenti/js-campominato-grid/README.md

    2b. create the grid with for loop and appendChild.
    2c.
 Adding a function to create the cell.
    2d.
 Number the grid with a function.
-3. Numbers appear inside of the cells when clicked on:
+3. Numbers appear inside of the cells when clicked on.
+(CSS).
-   3a.
-   3b.
-4. when clicking on a cell, the color changes (CSS).
+4. When clicking on a cell, the color changes (CSS).
+5. Adding select button with level of difficulty.
+   5a.
+Targeting elements from the DOM adding .value attribute.
+   5b. if cycle to toggle level of difficulty.